neerajjha03/My-Portfolio/README.md

 # My-Portfolio
-A site with my details modified and in a more improved iinterface.
+A site with my details modified and in a more improved interface.